Spain seeks rebellion charges against fired Catalan leaders

 Secession moves by this wealthy northeastern region of 7.5 million have tipped Spain into its deepest crisis in decades.

-On Sunday, hundreds of thousands took part in an anti-independence demonstration in Barcelona, calling for Catalonia to remain in Spain and backing Rajoy's use of unprecedented constitutional powers to seize wrest control from the pro-independence regional administration.
+On Sunday, hundreds of thousands took part in an anti-independence demonstration in Barcelona, calling for Catalonia to remain in Spain and backing Rajoy's use of unprecedented constitutional powers to wrest control from the pro-independence regional administration.

-"We won't let Spain be torn apart into pieces," read one banner.
-"The awakening of a silenced nation," read another.

-"We have organized ourselves late, but we are here to show that there is a majority of Catalans that are no longer silent and that no longer want to be silenced," said Alex Ramos, head of Catalan Civil Society, a pro-union grassroots group.

 Spanish financial markets rose Monday after a poll suggested more Catalans oppose the declaration of independence than support it.
 The Ibex 35 stock index was up 1.4 per cent at 10,338 points, about as much as it had fallen on Friday.
 Spanish government bonds were also higher.